gokayaking/team-eta/README.md

 which contains all the instructions on how to use your script.
 You can put this readme file in main folder as well.

-NBACompareFG.py
+NBA_Teamlevel_Describe.py

+Input - NBA Team Data Game Logs.xlsx
+Output - output of summary level statistics Description - prints summary levelstatistics for the 4 teams

+NBA_Teamlevel_TTest.py

+Input - NBA Team Data Game Logs.xlsx
+Output - output of summary level statistics Description - Performs T Test for key statistics for 4 teams to compare pre and post covid

+NBA_AllTeams_TTest.py

-Input - NBATeamDataGameLogs_Pre.csv and NBATeamDataGameLogs_Post.csv
+Input - NBA Team Data Game Logs.xlsx
-Output - output of t tests
+Output - output of summary level statistics for all teams.
-Description - reads pre covid team level data and covid team level data and does t tests on FG% to see if differences.
+Description - Performs T Test for key statistics for all teams to compare pre and post covid